anastasia-spb/OoDTool/tool/core/model_wrappers/README.md

 ResNet and Densenet models are created with <a href="https://timm.fast.ai/"> `timm` </a> deep-learning library implemented by <a href="https://github.com/rwightman"> Ross Wightman </a>.

 There are several inference scenarios:
-1. Generate only embeddings using one of supported pretrained timm models.
+1. Generate only embeddings using one of supported pretrained timm models: resnet34, resnet50, densenet121
-In case your dataset contains only labels from <a href="https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a"> ImageNet </a>
-dataset, then

-For these models you can either use your own pretrained weights and labels or generate embeddings with pretrained on ImageNet weights.
+2. Generate embeddings and predicted probabilities using pretrained model.
+You can define your own Labels or use ImageNet labels.

 You can add wrapper for any model as soon as it will provide predictions and embeddings.
 There are also scrips for training models on selected data.